 Here are 8 more Summer Spritz Recipes from Mionetto.

 While drinking at home has become more social—and more socially acceptable—it’s still important to exercise moderation and drink responsibly.
-The pandemic isn’t an excuse for misuse or abuse of alcohol or other drugs.

 All photo credits: Jerome Levine (unless otherwise noted)